Penspen

-Penspen is a provider of engineering and management services to the oil and gas industry based in London, United Kingdom.
-Its chief executive officer is Peter O'Sullivan.
+Penspen designs, maintains, and optimises global energy infrastructure to improve access to secure and sustainable energy for millions of people across the Middle East, Africa, Europe, UK, and US.
+Penspen has been providing engineering, project management, asset management, and integrity services to the energy industry worldwide for more than 70 years and has now grown to employ more than 1,200 specialists, with offices in the United Kingdom, the United Arab Emirates, the Kingdom of Saudi Arabia, Latin America, and the United States.

 The company has conducted the front-end engineering design for the Greece–Italy and Nabucco pipelines, feasibility studies for the Trans-Saharan gas pipeline and Azerbaijan–Georgia–Romania Interconnector, developed integrity policies and procedures for Pemex.

 In 2007–2012, Penspen in cooperation with Manchester Jetline and Newcastle University researched the feasibility of using trained dogs to detect leaks in pipelines.